jankovic86/python-api-challenge/README.md

 * Using Google Places API to find the first hotel for each city located within 5000 meters of your coordinates.

 * Plot the hotels on top of the humidity heatmap with each pin containing the **Hotel Name**, **City**, and **Country**.

+### Plots and Maps

+- Within the WeatherPy folder will be the Output folder containing the csv file and all of the plots gathered from the data.
+- Screenshot folder has the screenshots of the humidity map and map of hotel names added as a seperate layer.
+Thye will also be displayed below.

 ![map1](Screenshots/Humidity.png)
 ![map2](Screenshots/Hotels.png)